We promote shame and

 Second, the gay community's emphasis on sexual behavior is mostly attributed to gay men, rather than to lesbians.
 To some extent, if straight men could have sex with women whenever they chose without the moderating influence of women on sexual behavior, we might not see such a difference between the sexual behavior of straight and gay people.

-In fact, a prominent web site promoting internet filters as a way to fight porn reports findings indicating that 53% of Promise Keepers (a conservative Christian men's group) in their study had viewed porn in the previous week.
+In fact, in 2004 a prominent web site promoting internet filters as a way to fight porn reported findings indicating that 53% of Promise Keepers (a conservative Christian men's group) in their study had viewed porn in the previous week.
 And this is a group of men known for their sincere anti-porn stance.
+More recent studies report similar findings in the Christian world.
 Perhaps a sexual focus is more of a "guy" thing than a "gay" thing.

 This issue of a "gay lifestyle" comes up often in arguments about homosexuality.
 Rev. Morrow, in his article quoted earlier, says it well: